kostanzhoglo/kostanzhoglo.github.io/_posts/2018-08-14-careful_mr_wayne_scope_and_hoisting_in_javascript.markdown

 During the Compilation phase, the JS engine will store declared functions and variables in memory.
 It won't store their values, just that they exist.

-During the Executuion phase, JS looks for the values of the functions and variables.
+During the Execution phase, JS looks for the values of the functions and variables.

 These two phases can create some bizarre behavior in JS when running code.
 Let's see if we can clear up some confusion.
-An important thing to remember with Hoisting is that **var** is the keyword that can really get you into trouble here.  **const** and **let** will also technically get hoisted, but they will often throw an Error when hoisting becomes troublesome.
+An important thing to remember with Hoisting is that **var** is the keyword that can really get you into trouble here.  **const** and **let** will also technically get hoisted, but they will throw an Error when hoisting becomes troublesome.
 The tricky aspect of **var** is that it won't throw an error, but will simply return `undefined`.
 Examples will help you see what I mean...

 4A) Hoisting in action with **var**